Mumbai Central–Valsad Fast Passenger

 The Mumbai Central–Valsad Fast Passenger is a passenger train belonging to Western Railway zone that runs between Mumbai Central and Valsad.
 It is currently being operated with 59023/59024 train numbers on a daily basis.

-Flying Ranee and this Passenger are only Non-AC Double Decker rake are used.
+This train along with Flying Ranee were the only trains which used Non-AC Double deckers rake, until they had to be discontinued after they completed their codal life.

 Average speed and frequency

-The 59023/Mumbai Central–Valsad Fast Passenger runs with an average speed of 41 km/hr and covers 195 km in 4h 45m.
+The 59023/Mumbai Central–Valsad Fast Passenger runs with an average speed of 41 km/h and covers 195 km in 4h 45m.
 The 59024/Valsad–Mumbai Central Fast Passenger runs with an average speed of 44 km/h and completes 195 km in 4h 20m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
-The train consists of 10 coaches:
+The train has standard ICF rakes with a maximum speed of 110 km/h.
+The train consists of 22 coaches: